 Ironically, while the meticulously dug out evidence by the CAG attempts to make a water-tight case against the scamsters, the CBI has yet to speed up the probe into the matter.
 On the face of it, the CBI is hamstrung as its officials have yet to be provided adequate security by the state government to venture into Nagaland and begin investigations.

-All this has been brought to the notice of Union Home Minister L K Advani and Prime Minister Atal Behari Vajpayee by a senior official in the cabinet secretariat (through a five-page confidential representation marked DTS/16/OSD/1999, for Advani, and DTS/15/OSD/199, for Vajpayee recently).
+All this has been brought to the notice of Union Home Minister L K Advani and Prime Minister Atal Behari Vajpayee by a senior official in the cabinet secretariat through a five-page confidential representation marked DTS/16/OSD/1999, for Advani, and DTS/15/OSD/199, for Vajpayee recently.

 The CAG report, expectedly, has caused aflutter in the North Block.
-Senior officials maintain that it’s now certain that screws will be tightened on all those found guilty by the CAG.
+Senior officials maintain that it8217;s now certain that screws will be tightened on all those found guilty by the CAG.
 The only thing not clear is exactly what New Delhi may choose to do.
 Coming so close to the General Elections, the observers also do not rule out a political fallout of a move aimed explicitly at a Congress-ruled state.

 Despite repeated attempts by The Indian Express, Subba was not available for comments.